30 New Korean Dramas To Watch In 2021

 A combination of action, horror, crime and drama—you can expect a lot of thrills from Taxi Driver.

 If you've seen the Netflix original series, Sweet Home, two of the leads of this Korean drama might look familiar to you.
 After starring as siblings in Sweet Home, both Lee Do-hyun and Go Min-si will try their chemistry as lovers in Youth of May.
-The youth drama will follow Lee and Go as they become swept up in the Gwangju Uprising in May 1980.
+The youth drama will follow Lee and Go as they become swept up in a historically significant time period in South Korea during May 1980.

 Jun Ji-hyun will be making her small-screen comeback with Mount Jiri which is centred around a group of rangers and other employees of Jirisan National Park whose primary mission is to rescue lost trekkers.
 But there's more secret around the unexplored regions of Mount Jiri, left for the rangers to find out.